 • Encourages mutual accountability by all stakeholders and by civil society organizations

-Monitoring commitments is a key mechanism for accountability and an important component of the HLCD cycle.
+Monitoring commitments is a key mechanism for accountability and an important component of the HLPD cycle.
 It is not just a technical exercise, but provides an important opportunity to advocate for stronger results on the ground.

-The SWA Secretariat is mandated with facilitating the HLCD and in particular the monitoring of commitments.
+The SWA Secretariat is mandated with facilitating the HLPD and in particular the monitoring of commitments.
 To support partners, the Secretariat issued the Guidelines for annual tracking and reporting progress, developed in consultation with several developing countries’ SWA focal points.
 They are meant to support partner to report on progress against the commitments.

 Milestones of the Monitoring phase: